 “The effective fervent prayer of a righteous man avails much” James 5:16 (NKJV)

-My daughter is generally a picky eater; there are days she will barely touch her food.
-This has a way of frustrating me to the core; I would do anything to have her take her meals.
+My daughter is generally a picky eater; there are days when she will barely touch her food.
+This tends to frustrate me to the core; I would do anything to have her gobble up her meals.

 On the days she decides to torture me by refusing to feed, I worry about her a lot.
 Will she grow well?
 Is she more prone to illnesses?

-This internal turmoil makes me reflect on my spiritual feeding habits.
+This turmoil that she plunges me into helps me reflect on my spiritual feeding habits.
 How often do I frustrate my heavenly father by walking around with a starved Spirit?